ramigs/nuxt-fauna-article/nuxt-fauna.md

 First things first, we begin by specifying the data model.
 The goal is to store a collection of repos in the Fauna database.

-Each repo is represented by the following properties:
+Each repo is represented by the following fields:

 - project name
 - GitHub repo URL